 Tips for Investing in Dividend Stocks in Any Market

 Here are 7 tips that can help create a dividend stock investing strategy and feel safe you will not lose money in the stock market over the long run.

 1 – Save on Brokerage Fees

-If you are worried about overpaying for stocks in a bull market, look to low cost brokerages to purchase shares of stock.
-For example, I have been using my LOYAL3 account for several months now to buy a few dividend stocks.
-All stock purchases made through LOYAL3 are commission free, which makes it easier for me to invest when there is uncertainty in the market.
+If you are worried about overpaying for stocks in a bull market, look to low-cost brokerages to purchase shares of stock.
+For example, some brokerages no longer charge commissions or offer reduced commissions.
+This makes it easier for me to invest when there is uncertainty in the market.

 Another option is to look into company sponsored direct stock purchase plans (DSPP) to save on commissions.
 There are several companies that will waive the fees to purchase stocks through a DSPP.

 While I certainly don’t want to overpay for my stock purchases, I also want to make sure my investment dollars are working for me as soon as possible.
 Investing smaller chunks of money on a more frequent basis allows me to dollar cost average into a stock, helping me to pay market value.

 This helps me remain calm if a stock price goes down as I know I can continue buying up shares at a lower price.